dijkstracula/solvent/paper/report.md

 ## Unifying the two approaches with logically-qualified types

-> What do you mean by "nominally"?

-A _refinement type_[@RefinementTypesForML] is the a pairing of an ordinary, nominally-polymorphic type (called the _base type_) and some logical predicate that _refines_ it.
+A _refinement type_[@RefinementTypesForML] is the a pairing of an ordinary, polymorphic type (called the _base type_) and some logical predicate that _refines_ it.
 For example, `{v: int | 0 <= v ∧ v < n}` refines the base type of the integers to be bound between 0 and some other value `n`.
 Since `n` is a program-level term, a refinement type is also a dependent type (in particular, type zoologists will recognise a familiar sight: this is the dependent type `Fin n`).
 A type definition like this, for instance, could allow the (partial) function `select: List[𝛼] -> int -> 𝛼` to become the dependent total function `select: Vec[n, 𝛼] -> Fin n -> 𝛼`, statically-rejecting out-of-bounds indices.
 In addition to safety improvements, prior work[@DependentML] showed the clear performance benefits of being able to elide runtime bounds checks.

 As before, the expressiveness of a refinement type depends on the expressiveness of the refining predicate's constraint domain.
 Critically: If